 The city is known for being an eco-friendly destination, so it’s no surprise that the list of eco-lodges in Portland is vast and varied.
 Whether you’re looking for something quirky and eclectic, a classic apartment, or even a large home for a family break, you’re certain to find plenty of unique accommodation in Portland.

-There’s a wide variety of options for travellers looking for an eco-friendly escape, so we’ve taken the time to find the best ones.
-We’ve included something for every travel style and budget, so you can find the best one for your needs.
+There’s a wide variety of options for travellers looking for an eco-friendly escape, so I’ve taken the time to find the best ones.
+I’ve included something for every travel style and budget, so you can find the best one for your needs for an epic stay in Portland.

 • > $